Kathy Fagan

 Kathy Fagan Grandinetti is an American poet.

 Biography

-Kathy Fagan earned a B.A. in English from California State University, Fresno in 1980.
+Fagan earned a B.A. in English from California State University, Fresno in 1980.
 She holds an M.F.A. from Columbia University and a Ph.D. from the University of Utah.
 She teaches at Ohio State University.
-Her poems have appeared in AGNI, The Paris Review, FIELD, The Kenyon Review, Slate, Ploughshares, The New Republic, Shenandoah, The Missouri Review, and elsewhere.
+Her poems have appeared in AGNI, The Paris Review, FIELD, The Kenyon Review, Slate, Ploughshares, The New Republic, Shenandoah and The Missouri Review.